Skip to main content

 4. Verify Firmware Type

-• USB Firmware: Should display 1d50:614e
+• USB firmware: Should show 1d50:614e

-• USB Bridged CAN Firmware: Should display 1d50:606f
+• USB to CAN bridge firmware: Should show 1d50:606f

-• USB Katapult Firmware: Should display 1d50:6177
+• USB Katapult firmware: Should show 1d50:6177

-• RS232 Adapter (used with UTOR or D8/D8PRO mainboards): Should display 1a86:7523 (not required when using G2T)
+• RS232 adapter (used with UTOR or on D8 and D8PRO mainboards): Should show 1a86:7523 (not needed with G2T)

-Step 3: Search for Device IDs
+Step 3: Search for Device ID

 Important Notes

-• RS232 Specificity: RS232 firmware is typically used only for toolboards, not for the main MCU.
+• RS232 Specificity: RS232 firmware is typically only used for tool boards, not for the main MCU.

 Choose Method Based on Firmware Type